Dear Valued Members:

 Please note the following:

-- Our organization will never contact you to sell your timeshare.
+- Our organization will never contact you to sell your vacation ownership.

-- Our organization will never contact you to rent out your timeshare.
+- Our organization will never contact you to rent out your vacation ownership.

 - Our organization will never contact you to demand “Mexican Taxes” or other suspicious and hard-to-verify fees.